denten-books/plain-text/1-metaphor.md

 virtual pages, we lose sight of the mechanisms producing the simulation.
-If we hope to practice anything like interpretation or close reading at the level of discourse, we must certainly also practice them at the physical site of discourse formation.
-A truly materialist poetics would reach beyond representation towards the object.
+If we hope to practice anything like interpretation or close reading at the level of discourse, we must certainly also practice them at the physical site of discourse production.
+A truly materialist poetics would reach through the representation towards the medium.
 More than superficial embellishment, the skeuomorphic metaphor enacted at the surface of the digital literary device structures all meaning-carrying units: from individual letters, to words, paragraphs, chapters, pages, and books.
 We know that there is nothing